 The Bond Citizens' Oversight Committee is responsible for review of the activities of two bond measures.
 The Measure A Strong Schools Bond, an authorization of $378,000,000, was approved by the voters on June 3, 2008.
 The Measure Z Strong Schools Bond, an authorization of $460,000,000, was approved by the voters on November 6, 2018, Under Proposition 39, the Board of Education is required to appoint a Citizens' Bond Oversight Committee.
 The Board of Education authorized this Committee to have oversight of both bonds.

-The Board has appointed the following seven individuals to the Citizens' Bond Oversight Committee.
+The following seven individuals are members of the Citizens' Bond Oversight Committee:

 - Mr. Daniel Sin-Yew Teo (Chair)

 - Ms. Prerana Vaidya (Vice Chair)

 - Mr. Sukhi Nagesh

 - Mr. Tom Seigel

 - Ms. Charu Gupta